 Activity 4: Tour an Olympic Village

-1 Great Place to Stay: Mirror Lake Inn
+1 Great Place to Stay in The Adirondacks with Kids: Mirror Lake Inn

 1 Great Place to Eat: Lake Placid Pub & Brewery